-32.2 Employee leaving during redundancy notice period
+31. Employee leaving during redundancy notice period

-- (a) An employee given notice of termination in circumstances of redundancy may terminate their employment during the minimum period of notice prescribed by section 117(3) of the Act. - (b) The employee is entitled to receive the benefits and payments they would have received under clause 32 or under sections 119 to 123 of the Act had they remained in employment until the expiry of the notice. - (c) However, the employee is not entitled to be paid for any part of the period of notice remaining after the employee ceased to be employed.
+An employee given notice of termination in circumstances of redundancy may terminate their employment during the period of notice.
+The employee is entitled to receive the benefits and payments they would have received under clause 29-Redundancy had they remained in employment until the expiry of the notice, but is not entitled to payment instead of notice.

-32.3 Job search entitlement
+32. Job search entitlement